-Here are the rules when it comes to making mashed potatoes.
+Here are the guidelines for making mashed potatoes:

-- Once your potatoes are tender enough to pierce easily with a fork, drain them.
+- 3When the potatoes are tender enough to pierce easily with a fork, drain them.
 Return them back to the pot, leaving the heat on low for a few minutes, letting them dry out a bit.

 The potatoes will take the longest, so get them started first.
 Remember to start them in cold water.
 While they’re simmering, heat a large frying pan and fry the onion until soft and slightly brown.
 Add the Beyond Beef, breaking it up as it cooks.
 If you’re used to cooking regular ground meat, the process is identical.
 Add in the garlic, tomato paste, and frozen vegetables and cook through.
 You can turn the heat down to low while waiting for your potatoes.